TheKoola/eosstracker/doc/EOSS-Bare-Metal-Install-Ubuntu22.md

 ### Then stop all services that are using networkd:

+Get a list of those services that are using `networkd`:
 `sudo systemctl | grep networkd`

 Now mask all of those services so they don't start by using a command like this:
 `sudo systemctl mask <service>`

 ### Now have netplan configure NetworkManager by running these commands:
 ```
 sudo netplan apply
 sudo netplan generate
 ```

 You should now have a functioning NetworkManager environment:
 ```
 sudo nmcli c show